The importance of diversity

 Employees keep their company benefits while on maternity leave, and during the mandatory leave period, they receive maternity pay at 100% of the salary of the month prior to commencement of leave (compared with 80% as required by law).

-At the end of 2017 42 people were employed on part time contracts.
+At the end of 2018 41 people (37 of which were female) were employed on part time contracts.
 Depending on an employee’s private life, they can take hours/periods of leave from their work activities as well as the Smart Working.

 Average training hours men/women